peteroupc/peteroupc.github.io/random.md

 <a id=Noise></a>
 #### Noise

-Randomly generated numbers can serve as _noise_, that is, a randomized variation in images, sound, and other data.
+_Noise_ is a randomized variation in images, sound, and other data.
 (See also Red Blob Games, [**"Noise Functions and Map Generation"**](http://www.redblobgames.com/articles/noise/introduction.html)).
 For the purposes of RNG recommendations, there are two kinds of noise:

 1.  **_Procedural noise_** is generated using a _noise function_, which is a function that outputs seemingly random numbers given an _n_-dimensional point and, optionally, additional data (such as gradients or hash values).<sup>[**(3)**](#Note3)</sup>  Procedural noise includes [**cellular noise**](https://en.wikipedia.org/wiki/Cellular_noise), [**value noise**](https://en.wikipedia.org/wiki/Value_noise), and [**gradient noise**](https://en.wikipedia.org/wiki/Gradient_noise) (such as [**Perlin noise**](https://en.wikipedia.org/wiki/Perlin_noise)).
 As much as possible, procedural noise implementations SHOULD **use an RNG to generate the additional data** for the noise function in advance.
 If using a [**custom-seeded PRNG**](#When_to_Use_a_Seeded_PRNG) is appropriate for the application, the additional data MAY be **"hard-coded"** instead.
 If the noise function **incorporates a** [**_hash function_**](#Hash_Functions), that hash function SHOULD be reasonably fast, be _stable_ (see [**"Definitions"**](#Definitions)), and have the so-called _avalanche property_.